FAQs Answered by a Car Accident Lawyer in Georgia

 More often, underinsured motorist or uninsured motorist insurance (commonly called “UM”) pays next.
 This can be your insurance company or the insurance company of a person who lives with you and is related to you (the law uses the term “resident relative”).
 Many people have UM insurance and don’t even realize it.
 Your UM insurance limits could be as high as your liability insurance limits.
 Determining how much UM insurance you have usually requires looking at a piece of paperwork called a “declarations page.”
 Even if you were told that you have “full coverage,” that doesn’t actually tell you what dollar amount of insurance is available—you need to see the declarations page.

 Finding out how much insurance is out there isn’t always easy.
-Often, discovering the available insurance requires sending what lawyers call a “letter of representation” coupled with an official request for insurance information under Georgia law O.C.G.A. § 33-3-28.
+Often, discovering the available insurance requires sending what motor vehicle crash lawyers call a “letter of representation” coupled with an official request for insurance information under Georgia law O.C.G.A. § 33-3-28.
 Other times, it may be necessary to file a case with a court before you can discover all the available insurance.
-For instance, it is often necessary to file the case with a court in order to find out if the at-fault driver had any resident relatives whose auto insurance policies may provide coverage.
+For instance, it is often necessary to file a case with a court in order to find out if the at-fault driver had any resident relatives whose auto insurance policies may provide coverage.
 Whether the insurers of the at-fault driver’s resident relatives provide coverage for the car accident usually depends on the fine print in their insurance policies.

 This is a tough problem, but fortunately, there is usually a solution.